FrownyFace/DNC/README.md

 [1 0]
 [0 1]]

-With the sequence length = 4 and sequence width = 4, a DNC(num_words=10, words_size=4, num_heads=1) converges in less than 1000 iterations.
+With the sequence length = 6 and sequence width = 4, a DNC(num_words=10, words_size=4, num_heads=1) converges in less than 1000 iterations.

 # TODO
 As you increase num_words or word_size, the DNC's output goes to positive infinity as does the loss.
 Need to figure out why.
+The loss also randomly goes to infinity when its heading towards zero